-- Funding: It is recommended that the City annually fund the Neighborhood Pedestrian and Traffic Safety Walk Safely Milwaukie Program so that prioritized needs are implemented over time.
-The Neighborhood Traffic Management Action Plan (see Table 11-2) does not identify specific projects, but it does show the level of funding the Cityproposes_aspires to commit to the Neighborhood Pedestrian and Traffic Safety Walk Safely Milwaukie Program for the duration of this plan.
+- Funding: It is recommended that the City annually fund the Walk Safely Milwaukie Program so that prioritized needs are implemented over time.
+The Neighborhood Traffic Management Action Plan (see Table 11-2) does not identify specific projects, but it does show the level of funding the City aspires to commit to the Walk Safely Milwaukie Program for the duration of this plan.
 With regard to this funding, it is recommended that the City develop a process that ensures neighborhood traffic management funding is equitably distributed throughout the city. - Investment: Allocate a certain amount of money per year to install selected neighborhood traffic management projects.
 The number of projects would be limited but coordinated with citizen involvement.
 Encourage implementation of neighborhood traffic management projects by private development. - Variety: Allow for a wide variety of traffic management measures. - Effectiveness: Ensure that the chosen measure addresses the identified problem. - Neighborhood Input: Involve affected neighborhoods when designing neighborhood traffic management measures. - Landscaping: Neighborhood traffic management solutions need to provide for landscaping wherever feasible. - Maintenance: Consider maintenance needs and issues (including landscaping) when designing traffic management measures and ensure that the long-term maintenance needs can be met.